falsidge/mocookies/README.md

 In the cooktop, you combine a base + filling + topping to get a food, ex. pastry dough + chocolate + sugar -> chocolate croissants

-seeds -> Seed Oil
+seeds -> Seed Oil (may or may not replace seed oil in recipes with egg)

 seed oil + wheat + water + beet -> Beet Focaccia

-pizza? beet icecream? ooo I'm gonna add chocolate croissants
+pizza? beet icecream? chocolate croissants? choco bar?